developer-advocacy-dremio/dremio-cloud-dremioframe/dremiodocs/dremio-cloud/dremio-cloud-bring-data.md

 Sources containing a large number of files or tables may take longer to be added.
 During this time, the source name is grayed out and shows a spinner icon, indicating the source is being added.
 Once complete, the source becomes accessible.

-### Edit Information About an Amazon Redshift Cluster Used as a Data Source[​](#edit-information-about-an-amazon-redshift-cluster-used-as-a-data-source "Direct link to Edit Information About an Amazon Redshift Cluster Used as a Data Source")
+### Edit Information About an Amazon Redshift Cluster Used as a Data Source

 To edit a Redshift source: